teymuur/MUN-bot/README.md

 ## Credits

 Made by Teymur Babayev on behalf of Sabis Sun IT Team lead by Ismayil Mollayev.
-Other contributor Tamerlan Dudushov.
+Other contributor Tamerlan Dadashov.
 Original Idea by Omar Mammadli.